vanilla/docs/content/developer/theming/hooks.md

 Themes can be imbued with the power of plugins via a special hooks php file.
 Using the hooks file, you can override existing functions in Vanilla, plug in to existing Vanilla events, and set data for your views.

 To use hooks, create a file named class.themehooks.php in your theme's root directory (/themes/your_theme_name/class.themehooks.php) and edit it there.
-Hooks files implement Gdn_IPlugin, which requires the specification of a setup method, which is run whenever the theme is enabled.
-The setup method is a good place to set any config variables your theme may rely on.
+Hooks files extends Gdn_Plugin, which allows the specification of a `setup()` method, which is run whenever the theme is enabled.
+The setup method is a good place to set any config variables your theme may rely on, but is not required.

 To get a better understanding of what the theme hooks are capable of, familiarize yourself with [custom events & handlers](http://docs.vanillaforums.com/developers/plugins/#custom-events-handlers), [magic events](http://docs.vanillaforums.com/developers/plugins/#magic-events), [function overrides](http://docs.vanillaforums.com/developers/plugins/#function-overrides), and [magic methods](http://docs.vanillaforums.com/developers/plugins/#magic-methods).